Skip to Content

 Remedies & Compensation for California Workplace Sexual Harassment

-Before taking your case to court, your lawyer will meet with you to discuss the impact that workplace sexual harassment has had on your finances, employment, and mental health.
+Before taking your case to court, your attorney will meet with you to discuss the impact that workplace sexual harassment has had on your finances, employment, and mental health.

 Based on the information you provide, the following damages may apply:

-- Back pay: If you were wrongfully terminated or forced to quit due to a hostile work environment, a successful claim might yield back pay for lost wages, bonuses, benefits, retirement plan contributions, and paid time off.
-You may receive back payment from the beginning of your claim to the day it is resolved.
+• Back pay: If you were wrongfully terminated or forced to quit because of a hostile work environment, a successful claim may help you recover lost wages, bonuses, benefits, retirement contributions, and paid time off.
+You may receive back pay from the start of your claim to the final resolution.

-- Emotional distress: Dealing with unwanted sexual conduct and a hostile work environment can lead to anxiety and emotional distress.
-These damages can help you seek counseling and cope with the distress you’ve experienced.
+• Emotional distress: Enduring unwanted sexual conduct or a hostile workplace can cause anxiety and stress.
+These damages can help you access counseling and work toward emotional recovery.

-- Front pay: You may be awarded front pay, which includes the wages you would have received if you had not been terminated or forced to quit your job due to a hostile work environment.
+• Front pay: You may receive future pay for the income you would have earned if you had not been terminated or forced to leave due to harassment.

-- Punitive damages: These damages can be used to punish your employer and deter others from engaging in similar misconduct.
+• Punitive damages: These damages may punish employers and deter others from engaging in similar acts of misconduct.

 What Makes Us Different